codingteam/icfpc-2023/README.md

 ==========
 codingteam's submission for the ICFP Contest 2023.

+**News**: this year, [we won the judges' prize][discord.announcement]:

+> Finally, the judges prize was attributed to team Codingteam, whose writeup we really enjoyed reading (and the mix of F# and Fortran in their solution was both surprising and fun to see)

 https://icfpcontest2023.github.io/
 - July 7th, 12:00 UTC (noon) to July 10th, 12:00 UTC 2023